top of page

 Includes:

-• 3 nights in ger camps in the Gobi Desert
+• 3 nights in local ger camps in the Gobi Desert with full board

 • Tour of Khongor Sand Dunes with camel ride (optional, at your own risk)

-• Tour of Hustai National Park & excursion to see Przewalski wild horses aka Takhi horses
+• Tour of Erdene Zuu Monastery, Elsen Tasarkhai dunes, and Hustai National Park to see the Przewalski wild horses aka Takhi horses

-• 1 night at the Holiday Inn Ulaanbaatar or similar
+• 1 night at the Holiday Inn Ulaanbaatar, breakfast and lunch

 • English speaking guide throughout